 Update the Graphics Drivers

-Drivers are often required for hardware such as your Shadow's graphics card.
-Having the latest drivers installed may add features, security, and overall improvements to your Shadow.
+Shadow uses NVIDIA graphics cards, which require drivers.
+Having the latest drivers installed may add features, security, and overall improvements to your Shadow's stream.
 See how to install NVIDIA graphics drivers for Shadow.

 USB or Bluetooth Devices